Inter Process Communication (IPC)

 There are two processes: Producer and Consumer.
-Producer produces some item and Consumer consumes that item.
-The two processes share a common space or memory location known as a buffer where the item produced by Producer is stored and from which the Consumer consumes the item, if needed.
-There are two versions of this problem: the first one is known as unbounded buffer problem in which Producer can keep on producing items and there is no limit on the size of the buffer, the second one is known as the bounded buffer problem in which Producer can produce up to a certain number of items before it starts waiting for Consumer to consume it.
+The producer produces some items and the Consumer consumes that item.
+The two processes share a common space or memory location known as a buffer where the item produced by the Producer is stored and from which the Consumer consumes the item if needed.
+There are two versions of this problem: the first one is known as the unbounded buffer problem in which the Producer can keep on producing items and there is no limit on the size of the buffer, the second one is known as the bounded buffer problem in which the Producer can produce up to a certain number of items before it starts waiting for Consumer to consume it.
 We will discuss the bounded buffer problem.
-First, the Producer and the Consumer will share some common memory, then producer will start producing items.
-If the total produced item is equal to the size of buffer, producer will wait to get it consumed by the Consumer.
+First, the Producer and the Consumer will share some common memory, then the producer will start producing items.
+If the total produced item is equal to the size of the buffer, the producer will wait to get it consumed by the Consumer.
 Similarly, the consumer will first check for the availability of the item.
-If no item is available, Consumer will wait for Producer to produce it.
-If there are items available, Consumer will consume it.
-The pseudo code to demonstrate is provided below:
+If no item is available, the Consumer will wait for the Producer to produce it.
+If there are items available, Consumer will consume them.
+The pseudo-code to demonstrate is provided below:

 Shared Data between the two Processes

 Consumer Process Code